-These translation exams test reading knowledge of French, German, Italian, or Spanish and meet the requirements of UW-Madison graduate programs.
-Register at least one week prior to your chosen exam date, select your language, and provide the name and email address of the graduate student coordinator for your department.
+These translation exams test reading knowledge of French, German, Italian or Spanish and meet the requirements of UW–Madison graduate programs.
+Register at least one week prior to your chosen exam date, select your language and provide the name and email address of the graduate student coordinator for your department.
 No refunds after registration.
 Honorlock will proctor these exams.

 - Advanced High Pass: mastery of tense, idiom, vocabulary